Idealism vs. Materialism: the Mental Universe Explained

 To better grasp the concept of a mental universe, consider the following analogies:

-- Those who grew up in the nineties will likely be familiar with the Pokemon Ditto.
-This special Pokemon possessed the remarkable ability to transform itself into any other Pokemon it encountered.
+3. Those who grew up in the nineties will likely be familiar with the Pokémon Ditto.
+This special Pokémon possessed the remarkable ability to transform itself into any other Pokémon it encountered.
 In a similar vein, we can envision the infinite Mind as a conscious, intelligent Ditto that expands in all directions and, most importantly, is capable of bending back upon itself, giving rise to an infinite variety of forms that can perceive and experience their own nature.
-Just as Ditto assumes the appearance and abilities of other Pokemon, the universal Mind manifests itself in countless forms, each reflecting a unique aspect of its infinite potential.
+Just as Ditto takes on the appearance and abilities of other Pokémon, the universal Mind manifests itself in countless forms, each reflecting a unique aspect of its infinite potential.
 From this perspective, reality can be understood as an infinite, cosmic Ditto, playfully exploring its own nature through the kaleidoscope of individual consciousness.

 How Idealism Reshapes Our Perception of the Universe, God, and Love